 While Marlon Brando’s iconic movie The Wild One caused leather biker jacket sales to soar, James Dean’s Rebel Without a Cause had the same impact for t-shirts.
 A plain white t-shirt, revealing those manly biceps, combined with dungaree jeans is such a classic outfit choice for the young man about town.

-Along with Elvis who wore one in 1954 movie, King Creole, James Dean is also credited with helping to make the Harrington windcheater jacket ( or Golf Jacket) a classic menswear staple.
+Along with Elvis, who wore one in the 1954 movie King Creole, James Dean is also credited with helping to make the Harrington windcheater jacket ( or Golf Jacket) a classic menswear staple.
 A lighter alternative to leather, it provides ideal protection from the wind and rain.
 Since then, it’s been worn by all manner of people including Steve McQueen and Daniel Craig.
-Such is its legendary appeal, even I have one.
+Such is its legendary appeal that even I have one.
 After all, we all want to exude a little James Dean cool, don’t we?

-These are just a few 1950s menswear looks you can easily re-create.
-What other 1950s looks do you want to wear?
+These are just a few 1950s menswear styles you can easily re-create.
+Need more?
+How about these: